Crash of a Consolidated B-24J-60-CO Liberator near Westover AFB: 10 killed

 Circumstances:

-Shortly after take off from Squantum NAS, while climbing, a hydraulic failure prevented the undercarriage retraction.
+Shortly after takeoff from Squantum NAS, while climbing, a hydraulic failure prevented the undercarriage retraction.
 The crew decided to return and completed a safe landing.
-But after touchdown, the brakes system failed as well and the crew was unable to stop the aircraft on the remaining distance.
-The aircraft overran and came to rest into the sea.
-While all three occupants were unhurt, the aircraft was lost.
+After touchdown, the brakes system failed and the crew was unable to stop the airplane within the remaining distance.
+The airplane overran and crashed into the sea.
+While all three occupants were unhurt, the aircraft was damaged beyond repair.

 Probable cause: